ghc/ghc/docs/users_guide/bugs.rst

    in the compiler's internal representation and can be unified producing unexpected results.
 See :ghc-ticket:`11715` for one example.

+-  Because of a toolchain limitation we are unable to support full Unicode paths on WIndows.
+On Windows we support up to Latin-1.
+See :ghc-ticket:`12971` for more.

 .. _bugs-ghci:

 Bugs in GHCi (the interactive GHC)